yasaleo/project1_ui1/README.md

 ## Getting Started

-This project is simply a offline music player that can fetch local mp3 files from the device, users can play,Pause,skip,forward,repeat,shuffle songs. and also added some nice animations.
+This project is simply a offline music player that can fetch local mp3 files from the device,users can  play,Pause,skip,forward,repeat,shuffle songs.
+and also added some nice animations.

 ScreenSots & video